Travel Planning Procedure

 |Responsible Officer||Procurement Manager|

-Theses procedures aim to achieve a cost and time effective way of University of Otago staff arranging travel.
+These procedures aim to achieve a cost- and time-effective way of University staff arranging travel.
 They should be read in conjunction with the Travel and Travel-Related Costs Policy

 - Approved Supplier - University appointed supplier

-- Domestic Air Travel - Travel within New Zealand
+- Domestic travel - Travel within New Zealand

 - MTA - University appointed Mandatory Travel Agent